Text size

 There are plenty of whale watching opportunities on Rottnest in the colder months.
 Humpback whales pass through the waters just off Rottnest each September, and can be viewed easily by boat or on land at a number of the island’s vantage points.

 The Perth Canyon Marine Park just off Rottnest hosts the largest gathering of blue whales in Australia.
-The park is a unique feeding site for blue whales and was recently opened to the public for boat charters and tours.
+The park is a unique feeding site for blue whales and is open to the public for boat charters and tours.

 6. Dunsborough